 Eight data- and model-based indicators are shown in Figure 1.
 The standardized effort, which is a measure of exploitation rate, is calculated as the sum of the effort, in days fished, for the floating-object (OBJ) and unassociated (NOA) fisheries.
 The floating-object effort is standardized to be equivalent to the unassociated effort by multiplying by the ratio of the average floating-object CPUE to the average unassociated CPUE.
-The purse-seine catch started increasing substantially in the mid-1990s, and has fluctuated around the upper reference level since 2003.
-The catch in 2015 and 2016 was substantially greater than in recent years, and is at the highest levels seen historically.
-The floating-object CPUE has generally fluctuated above the average level since the early 1990s and was above the upper reference level in 2016.
-The unassociated CPUE has been higher than average since about 2003, and was at its highest levels in 2015 and 2016.
-The standardized effort indicator of exploitation rate increased starting in the early 1990s and has fluctuated above the average level since about 2000.
-The average weight of skipjack has been declining since 2000, and in 2015 and 2016 was below the lower reference level.
-The biomass and recruitment have been increasing over the past 20 years, and were above the upper reference level in 2016.
-The exploitation rate increased starting in the mid-1980s and has fluctuated around the average since the mid-1990s.
+The purse-seine catch started increasing substantially in the mid-1990s, and has been above average since 2003; during 2015-2017 it was above the upper reference level, but fell below it in 2018.
+The floating-object CPUE has generally been above average since the early 1990s, and was above the upper reference level in 2016.
+The unassociated CPUE has been increasing since the early 2000s; it has been above average since about 2003, and was above the upper reference level in 2017, but fell below it in 2018.
+The standardized effort indicator of exploitation rate increased starting in the early 1990s, and has been above the average level since about 2000.
+The average weight of skipjack has been declining since 2000, and in 2015 and 2016 was below the lower reference level, but increased slightly to above that level in 2017, then fell back to the reference level in 2018.
+Both biomass and recruitment have been increasing over the past 20 years, and were above their respective upper reference levels in 2015 and 2016.
+The exploitation rate started increasing in the mid-1980s, and has fluctuated around the average since the mid-1990s.